Mazda3: Third generation (BM/BN/BY; 2013)

 The third-generation 2014 Mazda3 was revealed in Australia on 26 June 2013.
-It now sits atop the new Skyactiv chassis, no longer sharing the Ford C1 platform.
+Compared to its predecessor, the third-generation model sits atop the new Skyactiv chassis, no longer sharing the Ford C1 platform.
 It is the third vehicle to adopt Mazda's 'Kodo' design language, after the CX-5 and the Mazda6.
 It is the first Mazda3 to not be produced under Ford's ownership of Mazda.

 It has a drag coefficient (Cd) of 0.26 for the sedan/saloon, slightly higher for the hatchback.
 Combined with the Skyactiv technology, this produces a rating from the U.S. EPA of 30 mpgus city and 41 mpgus highway for the 2-litre sedan, and one less mpg highway for the 5-door hatchback.

 Two Skyactiv engines are offered in North American markets, the 2.0-litre (with 155 hp and 150 lbft of torque) and the 2.5-litre (with 184 hp and 185 lb-ft of torque).
-The 2014 Mazda3 equipped with a 2.5-litre engine and 6-speed automatic transmission accelerates from 0-60 mph (97 km/h) in 6.9 seconds and finishes the quarter mile in 15.2 seconds at 95 mph.
+The 2014 Mazda3 equipped with a 2.5-litre engine and 6-speed automatic transmission accelerates from 0–60 mph (97 km/h) in 6.9 seconds and finishes the quarter mile in 15.2 seconds at 95 mph.

 The 2.0-litre engine with the 6-speed manual transmission accelerates from 0-60 mph in 7.8 seconds and finishes the quarter-mile in 16.1 seconds.
 Initially the 6-speed manual gearbox was only for the 2.0-litre cars, and automatic transmission was standard on the 2.5, or available for the 2.0.
 In its first-drive review of the 2014 Mazda3, the auto enthusiast weblog Jalopnik stated that "once the 2.5 comes with a manual transmission, there is really no reason to buy anything else in this class."